anuragiiser/neurosymbolic_CDSS_MKG/README.md

 Large Language Models (LLMs) have shown strong performance in clinical reasoning tasks using Electronic Health Records (EHRs) and clinical notes.
 However, they often lack explicit structured medical knowledge.

-This repository implements a **neurosymbolic framework** that augments medical LLMs with information retrieved from Medical Knowledge Graphs (MKGs), improving diagnostic reasoning across multiple prompting strategies such as:
+This repository implements a **neurosymbolic framework** that augments medical LLMs with information retrieved from Medical Knowledge Graphs (MKGs), improving diagnostic reasoning across multiple frameworks such as:

-- Zero-shot prompting
+- Zero-shot
-- Few-shot prompting
+- Few-shot
 - RAG

 In addition to using existing MKGs, this work also introduces a **PubMed-based Medical Knowledge Graph (PMKG)** integrating: